syndit/com.synditcorp.ruleengine/README.md

 # Rule fields

-There are 3 required fields:
+There are 2 required fields:

  1. ruleType - either "calc", "or", "and", "all", or "thread".
  1. ruleNumber - an Integer unique to the particular rule JSON document.

- 1. handlerClass - is a Java class that implements RuleClassHandler and evaluates the MVEL expression, or makes an API or Java class call.
+ For _calc_ rules, a handlerClass is required.
+A handlerClass is a Java class that implements RuleClassHandler and evaluates the MVEL expression, or makes an API or Java class call.
 The handlerClass to evaluate MVEL expressions is `com.synditcorp.ruleengine.handlers.ExpressionRuleHandler`.
 If a MVEL expression is to be used, then an "expression" field is required.

 The optional "description" field holds a meaningful description for the rule.